aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ```

-You can see a single code `add@tutor`, with PK = 5, in the printed list.
+In the output above you can see a single code `add@tutor`, with PK = 5, in the printed list.
-This code allows us to add two integers together.
+Again, in your output you may have other codes listed or a different PK depending on your specific setup, but you should still be able to identify the code by its label.
 The `add@tutor` identifier indicates that the code with label `add` is run on the computer with label `tutor`.
 To see more details about the computer, you can use the following `verdi` command: